-As fisheries expanded further into the high seas, fishing gear reached into increasingly deeper waters, creating a linear increase in the mean depth of fishing of 62.5m per decade, corresponding to an increase of about 350m for the period since 1950.185 Bottom trawling, which involves dragging a large net and heavy gear across the sea floor, is generally considered the most destructive fishing method and is known to significantly impact fragile deep-sea habitats.186 Slow growing and slow to reproduce deep-sea species such as pelagic armourhead (Pseudopentaceros wheeleri), orange roughy (Hoplostethus atlanticus), alfonsino (Beryx splendens), oreos (Pseudocyttus maculatus, Allocyttus niger) and grenadiers (Coryphaenoides rupestris) have all been targeted by this method, often with catastrophic results.187 As an analogy, deep-sea bottom trawling is often compared to clearcutting forest on land because both indiscriminately remove everything in their path, in the case of trawling destroying thriving communities that would have contained animals such as corals, sponges, sea stars, sea cucumbers and anemones.188 Research published in the Proceedings of the National Academy of Sciences has also noted the potential consequences of deep-sea trawling on biogeochemical cycles and concluded that it "represents a major threat to the deep seafloor ecosystem at the global scale".
-189 Since 2006, a number of UN General Assembly Resolutions have called on States to stop authorising bottom fisheries on the high seas unless sufficient action has been taken to prevent damage to vulnerable marine ecosystems and to ensure that fisheries targeting deepsea fish stocks are being managed sustainably.
-A review of the implementation of these resolutions in 2016 shows that significant shortcomings remain, leaving many areas containing vulnerable marine ecosystems open to trawling and many deep sea-species depleted.
-190
+As fisheries expanded further into the high seas, fishing gear reached into increasingly deeper waters, creating a linear increase in the mean depth of fishing of 62.5m per decade, corresponding to an increase of about 350m for the period since 1950.
+Bottom trawling, which involves dragging a large net and heavy gear across the sea floor, is generally considered the most destructive fishing method and is known to significantly impact fragile deep-sea habitats.
+Slow growing and slow to reproduce deep-sea species such as pelagic armourhead (Pseudopentaceros wheeleri), orange roughy (Hoplostethus atlanticus), alfonsino (Beryx splendens), oreos (Pseudocyttus maculatus, Allocyttus niger) and grenadiers (Corvphgenoides rupestris) have all been targeted by this method, often with catastrophic results.
+As an analogy, deep-sea bottom trawling is often compared to clearcutting forest on land because both indiscriminately remove everything in their path, in the case of trawling destroying thriving communities that would have contained animals such as corals, sponges, sea stars, sea cucumbers and anemones.
+Research published in the Proceedings of the National Academy of Sciences has also noted the potential consequences of deep-sea trawling on biogeochemical cycles and concluded that it "represents a major threat to the deep seafloor ecosystem at the global scale".
+Since 2006, a number of UN General Assembly Resolutions have called on States to stop authorising bottom fisheries on the high seas unless sufficient action respect to bycatch governance, it was found there has been nominal progress in transitioning to an ecosystem approach to fisheries management, including accounting for broader, indirect ecosystem-level effects of bycatch mortality.
+While almost all RFMOs have conservation as part of their mandate, the priority of their membership has been for exploitation.